Must-see mountains in Poland: A guide for adventurers

 Challenging trail: Babia Góra - Perć Akademików (Beskid Żywiecki)

 The yellow trail leading to Babia Góra, known as the Perć Akademików, is considered one of the toughest in the Beskids.
 It features metal ladders, chains, and exposed sections, so you'll need to be in good shape and comfortable with heights.
 Due to these challenges, the trail is one-way—upwards only.
 Length: about 6 km (to the shelter at Markowe Szczawiny).
-Suitable for: Experienced hikers with good physical fitness.
+Suitable for: Experienced hikers with good physical fitness. fitness.

 Easy trail: Sokolica (Beskid Sądecki)